 Once the agency has closed a required debriefing, a contractor wishing to file a protest has 10 days to submit its protest to the GAO.
 This is considered the GAO’s “debriefing exception.”
 4 C.F.R. § 21.2(a)(2).
 To ensure a stay of contract performance under the Competition in Contracting Act, however, the Agency must receive notice of a protest by the GAO within five days of the requested and required debriefing.
 31 U.S.C. § 3553(d)(4)(B).
 The most important consideration in this regard is that the agency must be notified by the GAO of the protest – a protester merely copying the Contracting Officer on the protest filing is not sufficient.
 See 31 U.S.C. § 3553(b)(1); 31 U.S.C. § 3553(d).
 Thus, when filing a protest for purposes of the stay, a contractor should file by the end of the fourth day or early on the fifth day after the close of the debriefing to allow the GAO time to notify the agency.
 It is also good practice to contact the GAO hotline a few hours after filing to ensure that the GAO has notified the agency of the protest.

 Although the differing deadlines can be confusing, they can also provide opportunities for contractors as well.
-For example, an offeror with some straightforward protest grounds and some more complex or technically complicated protest grounds may choose to file the straightforward protest grounds within five days of the debriefing, then supplement their protest with the other protest grounds in the next five days, i.e., still within 10 days of the debriefing.
+For example, an offeror with some straightforward protest grounds and some more complex or technically complicated protest grounds may choose to file the straightforward protest grounds within five days of the debriefing, then supplement its protest with the other protest grounds in the next five days, i.e., still within 10 days of the debriefing.
 This would ensure that the stay of performance would go into effect, but would still allow the offeror additional time to ensure the accuracy of its more complicated protest grounds in a timely fashion.

 Post-Award Protest Timeliness – No Required Debriefing